Yiyi-philosophy/CS267_note/CS267 Note.md

 > **This is my understanding of the optimization of matrix multiplication later**:
 >
 > - Face a problem about Matrix multiplication in fast and slow memory.
-> - First, she defined the number of operations in fast and slow memory and computation intensity(CI) which is to evaluate the performance of algorithm.
+> - First, defined the number of operations in fast and slow memory and computation intensity(CI) which is to evaluate the performance of algorithm.
 > - Then, simplified Matrix multiplication to Matrix-Vector multiplication, and analysis this problem to get the CI=2.
-> - After that, she analysis Naive Matrix multiply and get the CI=2.
+> - After that, analysized Naive Matrix multiply and get the CI=2.
 > - Due to Multiplication properties of partitioned matrices, she put forward Blocked(Tiled) Matrix multiply and get the CI=b(b*b is the size of partitioned matrices).
-> - This small partitioned matrices can take advantage of cache in read and write, using SIMD in computation, thus get better performance.
+> - This small partitioned matrices can take advantage of **cache** in read and write, using SIMD in computation, thus get better performance.

 ---